lifeparticle/JS-Cheatsheet/README.md

 }
 ```

-## for...of statement iterates over iterable objects including String, Array, TypedArray, Map, Set, and Intl.Segments to get the property values.
+## for...of statement iterates over iterable objects including String, Array, TypedArray, Map, Set, and Intl.
+Segments to get the property values.
 ```js
 for (variable of object)
   statement